cs1302uga/cs1302-c4-alpha/README.rst

 *********************

 :Implementation (100 points):
-   Your ``cs1302.game.ConnectFour`` implemention is expected to function as described in the API documentation included in the starter code and as described in the `Game Phases <#game-phases>`_ section presented earlier in this document.
+   Your ``cs1302.game.ConnectFour`` implementation is expected to function as described in the API documentation included in the starter code and as described in the `Game Phases <#game-phases>`_ section presented earlier in this document.
 To be clear, your program should not only meet these expectations under normal conditions; it should also meet them under exceptional conditions -- some